adamjarling/daredevil-pedals-netlify-cms/src/pages/pedals/acid-horse.md

 tags:
   - acid horse
 ---
+PRE-SALE!!
+These will ship around Sept 16th.

+Limited quantity.
+Secure one while you can.
+If this listing is active, they are still available!!

 Howdy!
 The ACID HORSE is a limited run, hand built, 2 in 1 Overdrive & Boost.
 Originating as a custom request design, this evolved into the pedal you see today.